Graphical lasso for extremes: Applying the extreme graphical lasso

-\end{proposition} We remark that this theorem does not require a fixed $d$ and we allow for $d=d_n\to\infty$ as $n\to\infty$ in the second half of the Proposition.
+\end{proposition} We remark that this proposition does not require a fixed $d$ and allows for $d=d_n\to\infty$ as $n\to\infty$.
 Nevertheless, the condition $(\log n)^4\sqrt{\frac{\log d}{k_n}}\to 0$ as $n\to\infty$ provides an upper bound for the diverging speed of $d_n$ towards infinity.
 It depends not only on $n$ but also on the intermediate sequence $k_n$.
+Combining Theorem \ref{thm:asymptotic} and Proposition \ref{prop:accuracy of S estimation}, we immediately obtain the speed convergence of the extreme graphical lasso estimator $\hat{\Theta}_{lasso}$.